40 Tips for Motivation That Actually Work

 How many times have you promised yourself that this time will be different?
 You'll lose 10 pounds, be more productive, get fit, eat more vegetables…and then you don't?
 If that sounds familiar, today could be the day you discover the motivational secret you need for success.

 Whenever we set goals—especially weight loss goals—things usually start off pretty well.
 You skip the cookie aisle, sign up for spin class, and start whipping up Zero Belly smoothies every morning.
 Then life happens and before you know it, you're driving 90 mph blowing kisses at your promises in the rearview mirror.
 "See you Monday," "I'll be back next month" or "When things finally slow down…" you say.

 The truth is, getting motivated is easy.
 But staying motivated, even under the best possible circumstances, is hard.
-More than 90 percent of people who set out to make a new lifestyle change this year will fail.
+More than 90 percent of people who set out to make a resolution this year will fail.
 Except you!
 Not this time.
 From goal setting, time management and planning, to practicing self-compassion, here are 40 of the best-ever motivational tips!
-And if you need ideas for where to put your focus, check out these 50 Little Goals That Can Change Your Life.

 START WHERE YOU ARE

 According to science, something in motion tends to stay in motion.
 No matter where you are or what you hope to accomplish, start today.
 Once you begin, you are that much more likely to keep going thanks to the power of momentum.

 GET OFF THE FAILURE TREADMILL

 As Julie Andrews once said, "Perseverance is failing 19 times and succeeding the 20th."
 Try again.

 According to a study done by Gail Matthews at Dominican University, those who wrote down their goals accomplished significantly more than those who did not.
 And the more specific they were, the more likely the individual was to accomplish them.